ESO crafting guide - learn about all the crafting professions!

 Crafting Writs are repeatable quests focused on respective crafting professions.
 They reset every 20 hours and can be done again.
 They’re a really important part of developing those skill lines as well as profiting from crafting after you’re maxed out.

 To unlock Crafting Writs you have to get certified first.
 There’s a separate certification for every profession.
 It’s actually really easy to do, just go to the nearest Writ Board and then to a certification trainer.
 You will have to complete a very simple crafting quest that acts as a tutorial for the profession in question.
 Make sure your character is at least level 6, because it’s a requirement to get certified.

-There are two categories of crafting professions, equipment crafting (blacksmithing, clothing, jewelry crafting and woodworking) which is trained by the Fighters Guild trainer and consumables crafting (alchemy, enchanting and provisioning), that you can learn from the Mages Guild trainer.
+There are two categories of crafting professions, equipment crafting (blacksmithing, clothing, jewelry crafting, and woodworking) which is trained by the Fighters Guild trainer, and consumables crafting (alchemy, enchanting, and provisioning), that you can learn from the Mages Guild trainer.

-The quests themselves, similarly to the certification process, are really simple.
+The quests themselves, similar to the certification process, are really simple.
 You receive them at the Writ Boards.
 Their objectives are always pretty similar, you have to craft a certain item and bring it to the proper NPC and that’s it.
 The required items will vary based on your level in the adequate crafting skill line.

 The rewards are actually really worthwhile, especially for quests that are so simple.
 They include materials, gold, experience, crafting inspiration (that can be used for leveling the crafting skills) as well as Survey Reports - special maps, which will show you locations where you will be able to gather some materials quicker.